 - our service providers where we outsource functions (such as process serving, repossession, bulk mailing, information technology maintenance, functionality and support or document storage);

-- any entity that may acquire an interest in your loan account and/or business; and
+- any entity that may acquire an interest in your loan account; and

 - other persons with your consent.

 Disclosure to credit reporting bodies

 Credit Corp may also disclose certain credit related personal information to credit reporting bodies.
 For example, if you fail to meet repayment obligations, we may be entitled to disclose this to a credit reporting body.
 When such information is disclosed to a credit reporting body, the credit reporting body may include such information in reports provided to credit providers to assist them in assessing your credit worthiness.
 We disclose information to the following credit reporting bodies: